For Route 66 lovers, Kingman is a living tribute to the Mother Road.

 There's no better place to learn of its storied history than to pull off Route 66 in Kingman, Ariz., and visit the Arizona Route 66 Museum.
 It's right across from the legendary Mr. D'z Route 66 Diner whose staff has been flipping burgers since 1929.
 Its pink and turquoise booths, black-and-white tiled floor and '50s paraphernalia make the homemade root beer even sweeter than it is.

-“Until people go through the museum, they don’t really see the big picture,” says Joshua Noble of Kingman's tourism department.
+“Until people go through the museum, they don’t really see the big picture,” says Joshua Noble of Kingman's tourism department, referring to the Arizona Route 66 Museum.
 “We really fill in the blanks.”

 “Initially, it was about nostalgia,” says Noble about the many people who travel on Historic Route 66.
 “But now it’s part of a cheap and easy family road trip.
 It’s not just about going to Disneyland or going to Phoenix for spring training.
 People want to experience the drive as well as each destination.”